Good teachers making bad decisions — online.

 The Troll In Us

 According to a Stanford Study in 2017, anyone is capable of being a troll.
 What people are unaware of is the woman that attacked me all those years ago – was a mother (parent), a wife and had a good job at a bank.
-She wasn’t you’re typical definition of a “troll” as morally bankrupt or having nothing better to do but hurt people.
+She wasn’t your typical definition of a “troll” as morally bankrupt or having nothing better to do but hurt people.

 In this study, when people are under stressful circumstances, maybe wake up on the wrong side of the bed – or simply having a bad day, they have the ability of leaving less than colorful comments.
 Especially if you’re an educator — your online behavior, if you act inappropriately, is sending the wrong message to your students, peers and community.